ironhack-labs/lab-react-ironcontacts/starter-code/README.md

 ## Installing a Dependency

-The generated project includes React and ReactDOM as dependencies.
+The generated project includes React and ReacdivOM as dependencies.
 It also includes a set of scripts used by Create React App as a development dependency.
 You may install other dependencies (for example, React Router) with `npm`:

 ```sh
 npm install --save react-router